Class of 2021

 As I started hearing back from schools and learning more about them, I realized Maine Law was a bit of a Goldilocks school, at least given my interests.
 Some schools in the region offer more environmental law courses than a student could take in three years; others offer none.
 Maine Law falls in the middle, and I appreciate that balance — I can get exposure to the area I’m interested in, but I’ll also have the time to explore other topics I’m curious about or just take courses that the bar exam will test.

-Another thing that stood out to me while I was applying and during my Admitted Students’ Day visit —and that I’ve confirmed over my first year at Maine Law—is that the environmental law faculty here are all amazingly brilliant people.
+Another thing that stood out to me while I was applying and during my Admitted Students’ Day visit —and that I’ve confirmed during my time at Maine Law—is that the environmental law faculty here are all amazingly brilliant people.
 (This actually applies to all the faculty I’ve interacted with!)

-These reasons, combined with the fact that I really enjoy all Maine has to offer personally, are why I choose Maine Law.
+These reasons, combined with the fact that I really enjoy all Maine has to offer personally, are why I chose Maine Law.

 How would you describe your experience at Maine Law?